 What are the 3 r’s of Concussion Management?

-The “3 R’s” of complete concussion management are the three most important steps to taking care of a concussion and safely returning to normal activities.
+The “3 R’s” of complete concussion rehabilitation in Las Vegas are the three most important steps to taking care of a concussion and safely returning to normal activities.
 These steps help healthcare workers, sportsmen, and people who have had a concussion get better in an organized and gradual way.
 There are 3 R’s:

 Recognition